d3marko/T-Bot/README.md

 ![Banner](https://i.imgur.com/bmeX76C.png)

-T-Bot is a multi purposes discord bot made with the discord.js framework, has pretty cool embeds and features. (that i never got to finish)
+T-Bot is a multi purpose discord bot made with the discord.js framework, has pretty cool embeds and features. (that i never got to finish)

 ## | :warning: | This project is no longer being maintained.